What the… ?!? Young & Restless Moppet Goes Bad — Real Bad — as the Ultimate Terrible Teen

 Things go from suspicious to downright sinister really quick.

 It’s always fun to catch up with former soap stars to see what they’ve been up to since leaving daytime behind.
 In the case of The Young and the Restless alum McKenna Grace (ex-Faith), who has appeared in numerous primetime series and features, fans can see the actress all grown up at in the new Lifetime movie premiere of The Bad Seed Returns.
-Though the premiere was scheduled to take place on Monday, May 30, in the wake of the tragedy in Grace’s home state of Texas, the network has decide to delay its release.
+Though the premiere was scheduled to take place on Monday, May 30, in the wake of the tragedy in Grace’s home state of Texas, the network has decide to delay its release to Monday, September 5.

 Grace will headline the thriller as 15-year-old Emma, who is forced to live with her aunt Angela (Michelle Morgan, Heartland) after murderous events result in the death of her father (Rob Lowe).
 A seemingly typical teenage girl, Emma tries to navigate high school but the darkness that lives within her can only be hidden for so long.